 An Afghan American Story

-Here I depict the world in which I grew up, a complex private world of Afghan family life, one never seen by outsiders.
-Here too I tell the story of moving to San Francisco, and then launching on a journey to the Islamic world, just as the Iranian revolution erupted, Khomeini’s minions took American embassy personnel hostage, and the world east of Morocco went up in flames.
-Here too I tell the story of Afghan expatriates in America after the Soviet invasion of their country, a community sustained by the dream of returning to Afghanistan– until the dream was dashed, by Soviet bombs, by a civil war that followed their departure, and finally by the rise of the Taliban.
-West of Kabul is my account of the struggle to reconcile two great civilizations and to find some point in the imagination where they might meet.
+West of Kabul, East of New York depicts the world in which Ansary grew up, a complex private world of Afghan family life, one never seen by outsiders.
+Here he also tells the story of a journey to the Islamic world just as Khomeini’s minions took American embassy personnel hostage, and the world east of Morocco went up in flames.
+Finally, this is the story of the Afghan expatriates who came to America after the Soviet invasion of their country and formed a community sustained by the dream of returning to Afghanistan– a dream dashed, by the post-Soviet civil war that led at last to the rise of the Taliban.
+This book was selected by San Francisco as its One City One Book selection in 2008.
+Earlier, it was similar honored by the cities of Waco, Texas and Orland, Illinois.
+It has served as a common-freshman-reading text in many colleges and universities including Tulane, Carleton, Temple, the University of Colorado (Denver), and the University of Arizona (Tucson).

 The New York Times says…